 Can I apply for teaching/course release in my ISI Fund proposal?

 Faculty course buyouts can be requested for Streams 1 and 2 if a rationale is provided as to why the applicant’s Faculty cannot cover the full cost.
 In any case, the cost of Faculty course buyouts is split 50/50 between the ISI Fund and the Faculty and/or Department.
+The ISI Fund will not fund greater than 50% of a course buyout.
 Applicants need to ensure that they have their Faculty’s support and commitment for matching funds for course release before requesting it in their proposal.
 The Department or Faculty should present a plan for how Indigenous content courses will be covered if a course release is granted, specifying who will cover the course or if the course will not be taught in the year in question.

 How robust does the budget need to be at the Letter of Intent (LOI) stage (For Streams 1 and 2)?